jenjen0233/ny-taxi-data-uploader/README.md

-# ny-taxi-data-uploader
+# NYC-taxitrip-data-uploader
-this is to upload data on gcs and bigquery
+To upload data to GCS and BigQuery